fragnix/fragnix/README.md

 main = putHello "Fragnix!"
 ```

-When we provide `fragnix` with a list of Haskell module files and there is a `Main` module that contains a definition for `main` it will build a program.
+When we provide `fragnix build` with a list of Haskell module files and there is a `Main` module that contains a definition for `main` it will build a program.

 ```
-> fragnix ./tests/quick/HelloFragnix/Greet.hs ./tests/quick/HelloFragnix/Main.hs
+> fragnix build ./tests/quick/HelloFragnix/Greet.hs ./tests/quick/HelloFragnix/Main.hs
 Loading environment ...
 Took   0.38s
 Parsing modules ...